Dunwoody City Council approves backyard chicken ordinance

 Brianna Harris, one of the young girls to speak in favor of chickens, argued that the ability for residents to keep chickens would be a “helpful and engaging addition to Dunwoody.”

-The new ordinance sweeps aside a 2010 vote in which the council at the time voted 4-3 to not allow backyard chickens.
+The new ordinance sweeps aside a 2010 vote where council voted 4-3 to not allow backyard chickens.
 The vote seven years ago was controversial and people packed City Hall to watch what the council would do.

 This year, though, there were just a few people talking chicken at City Hall, most in favor.